by Martin Maenza

 Hank Hall stood near the end of a long line at the Registrar’s office.
-Bored and slightly impatient, he thumbed through the folder he had brought with him.
-Inside was his official transcript from Georgetown where he attended for a year and half, his completed admissions forms, letters of recommendation from his former football coach and from wealthy businessman Loren Jupiter, and a check from his parents to cover the first semester’s tuition.
+Bored and slightly impatient, he thumbed through the folder he’d brought with him.
+Inside was his official transcript from Georgetown where he had attended for a year and half, his completed admissions forms, a letters of recommendation from his former football coach and from wealthy businessman Loren Jupiter, and a check from his parents to cover the first semester’s tuition.

-As he looked at all these things, Hank’s mind began to think about the past.
+As he looked at all these things, Hank began to think about the past.

-Growing up, Hank and his brother Don were always as different as day and night.
+Growing up in Elmond, Hank and his brother Don were always as different as day and night.
 Don often lectured Hank about how he handled things.
 “That’s your answer to everything, isn’t it?”
 Don would say.
 “Punch ’em out, rip it out, tear it down.
 You don’t have to use force to be strong.
 There’s always another way!
 Better to build than destroy.”

 Hank didn’t agree with his brother, and their father was always being the judge — both at home and by profession.
 “Don, Hank, I’ve told you a thousand times.
 Every time you make something, you destroy something else.
 You’re both right, but until you can see that, you’re both wrong.”

 But Judge Irwin Hall had made enemies in his line of work, and a mob boss named Dargo had put out a contract on the man.
 An attempt to kill Hall by bombing his chambers only managed to injure the judge.
 The two boys witnessed the event, and Hank persuaded Don to accompany him in tailing the would-be assassin back to his hideout in an abandoned warehouse.